asgardphp/docs/quickstart.md

 ###Debugging under Asgard
 As you already have made modifications to the code, you might have already come across the debugging screen.
 If not, add some invalid code to app/Catalog/html/index.php and see what happens when you refresh your products page.

 Besides the error message, you get the full backtrace with the code excerpts and arguments.
 To access specific files and lines of code in a single click, open config/config.yml and replace the "debug_url" value.
-You will also have to register the protocol handler ([how to on windows](http://msdn.microsoft.com/en-us/library/ie/aa767914(v=vs.85).aspx)).
+You will also have to register the protocol handler (for sublime text2: [on windows](https://github.com/ktunkiewicz/subl-handler), [on osx](https://github.com/asuth/subl-handler)).

 <a name="search"></a>
 ##Search form